 A DNS is the Directory of the Internet, where it searches for the IP address associated with the specific domain name to deliver various web-based services.
 Whereas a Nameserver provides the specific IP address of particular services associated with that domain name.

-Simply speaking, the DNS is used to identify the specific Nameserver, which in turn provides the IP address of web hosting server.
+Simply speaking, the DNS is used to identify the specific Nameserver, which in turn provides the IP address of the web hosting server.

 How to assign a Nameserver to a domain?

-Whenever you purchase a hosting package, the provider will provide you with a set of Nameservers, a Primary Nameserver and a Secondary Nameserver which will look like this:
+Whenever you purchase a hosting package, the provider will provide you with a set of Nameservers, a Primary Nameserver, and a Secondary Nameserver which will look like this: